Informational Resources

 Family Ties and Prison Placements

-Information about the laws concerning CDCR's consideration of family ties in deciding where to house someone
+Information about the laws concerning CDCR's consideration of family ties in deciding where to house someone.

 Improper or Unlawful Use of Force by CDCR Staff